 After 4 days we arrived at Needles Outpost, a privately run campsite and store at the edge of Canyonlands National Park and we are having a rest day in one of they glamping tents.
 Comes with a hammock.
 Very relaxing!
 We picked up one of our resupply parcels here with food for the next section.
 So far we have come about 105 miles.
 Doing some kit repair and enjoying a hot shower before hiking on into The Maze.

-There were 2 river access points to Colorado for water south of Base Camp.
+There were 2 river access points to the Colorado River for water south of Base Camp after HT4.5, see below.

-Chicken corner HT6.8, we took a direct alt south up a mellow wash with a couple of 2-3m high scrambling steps to short cut the HT indirect jeep road.
-Worthwhile.
+HT6.8 This is Chicken Corner and hard to miss, see pic!
+We took a direct alt (purple line below) south up a mellow wash with a couple of 2-3m high scrambling steps to short cut the HT (red below) which is an indirect jeep road.
+Worthwhile- its shorter and more interesting than the jeep road I think.

-Lockhart had a flow for about 1/3 mile
+HT25.4 Lockhart had a good flow for about 1/3 mile

-Rustler dryfall.
-Small pool just above but dry below.
-Direct route under chockstone was fun!
+HT32.3 Rustler dryfall. there was a small pool just above the dryfall but but Rustler was dry below.
+The direct route under the chockstone was fun!

-Indian Creek.
-Pools of water but no flow.
+HT35.1 Indian Creek.
+Pools of water in this stretch but no flow.